sourmash provides several different techniques for doing classification and breakdown of signatures.

 At the end it reports how much of the metagenome remains unknown.
 The

 has some sample output from using gather with GenBank.
-See the appendix at
+See Appendix A at

 the bottom of this page for more technical details.